rusticrajp/aws-org-scanner/README.md

 | 123456789012 | dev-account | us-east-1 | EC2 | i-0abc123def456 | - | 3.91.203.15 | - | 3.91.203.15 | - |
 | 123456789012 | dev-account | global | CloudFront | ABCD1234 | d1234.cloudfront.net | - | - | d1234.cloudfront.net | https://d1234.cloudfront.net |

-The `Scan Target` field is either an IP or hostname and can be used for vulnerability scans or traffic monitoring.
+The `Scan Target` field is either an IP or hostname and can be used for vulnerability scans.

 ## Disclaimer